carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 fig.tight_layout()
 ```

-You now have the basic tools to create and customize plots using Pandas and Matplotlib!
+You now have the basic tools to create and customize plots using pandas and Matplotlib!
-Let's put it in practice.
+Let's put it into practice.

 :::::::::::::::::::::::::::::::::::::::  challenge

 ## Challenge - Changing figure size

-Our plot probably needs more vertical space, so we'll change the figure size.
+Our plot probably needs more vertical space, so let's change the figure size.
 Take a look at [Matplotlib's figure documentation](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.figure.html).
 In the `figsize` argument, what does it say the default figure size is?
-In which units is the size specified (inchex, pixels, centimeters)?
+In which units is the size specified (inches, pixels, centimeters)?

 Now use the `figsize` argument in the `plt.subplots()` function to make the previous figure 7x7 inches in size.